Catering at motorway services

-Most service station operators see themselves as operators of popular coffee and fast food brands.
+Most service station operators see themselves as operators of popular coffee and fast food brands, a category known as QSR.
 These are usually operated under a franchise agreement, where the service station provides the staff and gets to set its own prices.

 There are some notable exceptions to this: Extra do not run any of the food brands which are provided at their services.
 Sometimes they are ran by the brand directly, but often they are ran by another operator.
 On the other hand Westmorland do run their own food brands, but they do not use any existing chains, and instead focus on their own menu of locally-sourced products.

 A list of all the catering names available at each service station, and the ability to search for one, is provided in our database.
 Complaints about food at a service station should normally be directed to the operator, or to the name on the receipt.

 Full details: Quick service restaurant